Data error: Cyclic redundancy check – We have the fix

 On Windows 7, go to hard drives > right-click the drive that you want to check > select Properties > Tool.
 Under the ‘Error checking’ section, click Check and check the ‘Automatically fix system file errors’ option.

 If the solution above didn’t work, try formatting the problematic drive.
 Formatting and restoring the default drive settings should fix this error.
-Keep in mind that formatting your drive means deleting all the files and folders stored on the respective drive.
+Keep in mind that formatting your drive means deleting all the files and folders stored on that drive.

 You can format your drive using Command Prompt: